 In order to legally allow a virtual mailbox service to open your mail on your behalf, you will need some sort of authorization.
 In the United States, this means filling out USPS Form 1583 and having it notarized.
-In the U.K., this means sending in proper identification to be confirmed by the company you use.
+In the U.K., this means sending in proper identification to be confirmed by the virtual mailbox service you use.

-Using NotaryCam was simple enough: I just uploaded the document I needed to sign, an official form of identification and then essentially had a Skype call with a certified notary in the U.S. All-in-all the process took me less than half an hour.
+Using NotaryCam is simple: you download the app on your phone, upload the document you need signed, follow the identity confirmation steps and then essentially have a Skype call with a certified notary in the U.S. All-in-all the process took me less than half an hour.
 Best of all, it’s only $25 to get it done.